-- 11. As per Regulation 40 of SEBI Listing Regulations, as amended, securities of listed companies can be transferred only in dematerialized form with effect from, April 1, 2019, except in case of request received for transmission or transposition of securities.
-In view of this and to eliminate all risks associated with physical shares and for ease of portfolio management, members holding shares in physical form are requested to consider converting their holdings to dematerialized form. - 12 The Company has designated an exclusive email ld viz. investorservices@tcfcfinance.com to enable the investors to post their grievances, if any, and monitor redressal of the same. - 13.
-Pursuant to the provisions of section 124 of the Companies Act, 2013, the Company has transferred/ will transfer the unpaid or unclaimed dividends and unclaimed shares for the respective financial years from time to time on due dates, to the Investor Education and Protection Fund (the IEPF) established by the Central Government.
-Here under are the details of Dividend paid by the Company and their respective due dates of transfer of unclaimed / un-cashed dividends to the designated fund of the Central Government.
+- 18. As per Regulation 40 of SEBI Listing Regulations, as amended, securities of listed companies can be transferred only in dematerialized form with effect from, April 1, 2019, except in case of request received for transmission or transposition of securities.
+In view of this and to eliminate all risks associated with physical shares and for ease of portfolio management, members holding shares in physical form are requested to consider converting their holdings to dematerialized form. - 19.
+The Company has designated an exclusive email ld viz. investorservices@tcfcfinance.com and marking cc to vshiralkar@tcfcfinance.com to enable the investors to post their grievances, if any, and monitor redressal of the same. - 20.
+Pursuant to the provisions of section 124(6) of the Companies Act, 2013, the Company has transferred/ will transfer the unpaid or unclaimed dividends and unclaimed shares for the respective financial years from time to time on due dates, to the Investor Education and Protection Fund (the IEPF) established by the Central Government.
+Here under are the details of Dividend paid by the Company and their respective due dates of transfer of unclaimed / un-cashed dividends to the designated fund of the Central Governments